bhstark2/latency/report.md

 * Decoding: Uncompress media

-* Packet Loss Concealment: Create information to fill in any missing gaps in the media due to lost packets.
-If theses technique look ahead to interpolate between packets that were not lost, they add latency.
+* Packet loss concealment: Create information to fill in any missing gaps in the media due to lost packets.
+If theses techniques look ahead to interpolate between packets that were not lost, they add latency.

 * Play-out: queue the media to be played by the hardware of the computer.

-The following table show approximate latency ranges that are typical in web conferencing systems.
+The following table shows the approximate latency ranges that are typical in web conferencing systems.

 | Process                  |  Description                               |  Latency (ms)   |